Drekscott/DockerTraining/WhatIsDocker.md

 # Docker Explained

 ## What is Docker?
-> A containerization technology that enables the creation and usage of containers.
+> Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.

 ## What are containers?
 > A container is a set of one or more processes that are isolated from the rest of the system.
 All the files necessary to run them are provided from a distinct image, meaning that Linux containers are portable and consistent as they move from development, to testing, and finally to production